 Isaiah 36-39: God delivers Israel from Assyria and foretells captivity in Babylon

-Isaiah 36-39 records the dramatic fulfillment of God’s promises in Isaiah 1-35 to devastate the Assyrian army and send Sennacherib home defeated, once God had finished using the latter to chastise His wayward people.
-The miraculous deliverance from the Assyrians in Isaiah 36-37 then becomes a platform for trusting God in the future, when He does not deliver Jerusalem from Babylonian invaders but rather brings her exiles back after a time of chastisement.
+Isaiah 36-39 is often included with Isaiah 1-35 as part of the first half of Isaiah, but it can also be viewed as the bridge that links chapters 1-35 with chapters 40-66.
+It records the dramatic fulfillment of God’s promises in Isaiah 1-35 to destroy the Assyrian army and send Sennacherib home defeated, once God had finished using the latter to chastise His wayward people.
+The miraculous deliverance from the Assyrians (chs.
+36-37) then becomes a platform for trusting God in the future, when He does not deliver Jerusalem from Babylonian invaders but rather brings her exiles back after a time of chastisement.
 Isaiah 40-66 record this future restoration.

 In addition, Hezekiah’s stumble in Isaiah 39 involving the Babylonian messengers brings a rebuke from Isaiah and a prediction that Jerusalem’s treasures and Hezekiah’s own descendants will be carted off to Babylon.
 This allusion to the future Babylonian Captivity is the backdrop against which Isaiah 40-66 opens.
 That Jerusalem would receive comfort, as Isaiah 40 promises, after her time of exile in Babylon must have seemed humanly impossible.
 After all, the Northern Kingdom never came back from its exile.
 But the God who delivered from Assyria in Isaiah 36-37 can just as easily free from exile in Babylon.
 Isaiah 40-66 views the future release from Babylon as fact and even foretells events in Jerusalem’s far more distant future.